 When you make contributions to your 401(k), you do it on a pretax basis.
 Essentially, some of the money earned through your work goes directly into the account before taxes can take a bite out of it.
 That reduction from your take-home pay shrinks your taxable income.
 As a result, you pay less income tax.

-As a result, you’ll owe only $2,855 in federal income tax compared to the $3,095 you’d owe if you didn’t contribute anything to your 401(k) and paid taxes on your full salary.
-That means you’ll save $240 every year you contribute to your 401(k).
-In addition, any interest earned on those contributions also grows tax-deferred.
+In turn, you’ll owe only $4,340 in federal income tax compared to the $4,580 you’d owe if you didn’t contribute anything to your 401(k) and paid taxes on your full salary.
+That equates to a tax savings of $240.
+In addition, any interest earned on those contributions also grows tax-deferred, allowing you to maximize returns and pushback income taxes on your withdrawals to retirement.

 401(k) Distributions Timing to Cut Taxes